k4r1mw4l1d/HTB-writeups/soccer/README.md

 ![[Screenshot from 2023-01-21 18-32-15.png]]
 # conclusion
 In the end of this writeup I would like to share my thoughts about this machine.
-I think this machine is a good one and if you solve it you will learn multipe things like automating websocket sql injection and I think that the creator of this machine should be respected.
+I think this machine is a good one and if you solve it you will learn multiple things like automating websocket sql injection and I think that the creator of this machine should be respected.